Texas officer charged with assault in fatal 2019 shooting

 Police in the Houston suburb said the Hispanic officer shot Turner during an attempted arrest after she shocked him with his Taser.
 Court records showed three outstanding misdemeanor warrants against Turner at the time.

-A lawyer for Turner’s family said that she was not pregnant but had been diagnosed with paranoid schizophrenia and that Delacruz knew his neighbor suffered from mental illness.
+Ben Crump, a lawyer for Turner’s family, said last year that she was not pregnant but had been diagnosed with paranoid schizophrenia.
+He said Delacruz knew his neighbor suffered from mental illness and shot her from a “safe distance” away.

-Delacruz’s attorney and a spokesman for the Baytown police department did not immediately respond to requests for comment.
+Crump and Delacruz’s attorney did not immediately respond to requests for comment.

 Delacruz returned to work less than two weeks after the shooting, but the department said he’d be on administrative duty while the Texas Rangers and the civil rights division of the Harris County district attorney’s office investigate the shooting.

+The charge against Delacruz comes after months of protests over racism and police violence in cities across the country following the death of George Floyd in May.
+Floyd, who was Black and grew up in Houston, died after a white Minneapolis police officer pressed his knee on Floyd’s neck for several minutes while he was handcuffed on the ground.

-District Attorney Kim Ogg on Monday called Turner’s death a tragedy.
+District Attorney Kim Ogg, who is up for election in November, on Monday called Turner’s death a tragedy.

 “It is important to acknowledge that her family and the community are in pain,” she said.